On the feasibility of generalized inverse linear programs: Conclusion

 \section{Conclusion}

 In this paper, we have presented a comprehensive analysis of the inverse linear feasibility problem~(\hyperlink{p:ilfp}{InvLFP}).
-We showed that its complexity depends on several aspects of the problem, in particular on the type of target set, the form of the LP, and the optimistic or pessimistic scenario.
+We showed that its complexity depends on several aspects of the problem, in particular on the type of target set, the form of the~LP, and the optimistic or pessimistic scenario.
 For $\npoly$-hardness results, we used reductions from 3-SAT, building on established $\npoly$-hardness proofs of bilevel linear programming.
 The tractability results rely on linearization of (unique) optimality conditions based on (strict) complementary slackness.
+The main complexity results are summarized in Table~\ref{tab:overview}.

 For the optimistic scenario, we showed that~\eqref{p:ilfpo} with a single target solution is $\npoly$-hard if the LP is given in natural form and the right-hand side is parametrized.
 This changes if the LP is given in standard form, since a standard form target solution provides enough information to linearize the optimality conditions, rendering it tractable.
 However, if the target solution is replaced by a target basis, the resulting problem becomes $\npoly$-complete again, because a potential degeneracy of the basis leads to exponentially many possibilities to satisfy the optimality conditions.
-For partial target solutions, we proved that~\eqref{p:ilfpo} admits an FPT-algorithm in the number of unfixed variables of the target solution, but becomes $\npoly$-hard if that number is unbounded and at least one target variable is fixed.
+For partial target solutions, we proved that~\eqref{p:ilfpo} with a standard form LP admits an FPT-algorithm in the number of unfixed variables of the target solution, but becomes $\npoly$-hard if that number is unbounded and at least one target variable is fixed.
+For a natural form LP with a partial target solution, the problem admits a slicewise polynomial time algorithm in the number of unfixed variables in the target solution.

 For the pessimistic scenario, we showed the same complexity results in most cases, with slightly different methods and a few notable exceptions.
 In the case of a single target solution, the complexity is equal to the optimistic scenario, but when switching to a target basis, the resulting problem remains tractable.
 Roughly speaking, the reason is that unique optimality requires the absence of degeneracy, which was the main source of hardness in the optimistic case.
 For polyhedral target sets, we showed the same hardness results for the pessimistic and the optimistic case.
 In both scenarios, we obtained an upper bound for the complexity of~(\hyperlink{p:ilfp}{InvLFP}) by showing membership in $\npoly$.
 However, the two proofs contained significant differences, which become apparent when trying to extend this upper bound to general target sets based on membership oracles: For~\eqref{p:ilfpo}, the~$\npoly$-membership only requires to solve an LP and check membership in the target set, up to some rounding that is necessary in the case of non-polyhedral target sets.
 For~\eqref{p:ilfpp}, we proved that a similar approach is not possible, as even deciding whether a simple target polytope is a subset of another polytope is not possible in polynomial time if the latter is only given via a membership oracle.
 This emphasizes the additional challenge of the pessimistic case with respect to the optimistic case, namely that it includes a condition concerning the inclusion of a polyhedron (the optimal set) in~$Y$.
 Also in bilevel optimization, this often creates additional difficulties; see, e.g.,~\cite{Buchheim2023BilevelInNP}.